evillan0315/codegen-cli/README.md

 **1. Authenticate with the Backend (Login)**

-Before using `generate` or `scan`, you need to log in to the backend service.
+Before using `generate` or `scan`, you need to log in to the [Project Board Server](https://github.com/evillan0315/project-board-server) backend service.
 This command will open a browser for OAuth.

 ```bash
 aicli login google